IBM/bamoe-university/docs/guided_exercises/04_order_management/01_try-order-management-app.md

 ## Conclusion

-Congratulations, you successfully concluded a Hello World in {{ product.name }}.
+Congratulations, you successfully concluded a Hello World in {{ product.legacy }}.

 In this guide, we installed Red Hat PAM, imported a project directly from GitHub, checked out the a process definition modeled and an automation decision.